 One of the items that turned me off about the offer was I had to sign a seven-year contract.
-If I ever wanted to leave and do my own thing, I would have to pay back a portion of of the bonus I received.
+If I ever wanted to leave and do my own thing, I would have to pay back a portion of the bonus I received.

 Another turn-off was how Merrill treated their smaller accounts.
 For any client that didn’t have at least $100,000 invested with us, we wouldn’t make a single dime on anything we did with them.
-Even if a client was an active trader, but their account was only say $75,000, I wouldn’t make a single penny if I were to execute a trade for them every day.
-On the flip side, if I referred my smaller clients to Merrill’s Call Center then I would get paid, albeit a smaller percentage.
+Even if a client was an active trader, but their account was only, say, $75,000, I wouldn’t make a single penny if I were to execute a trade for them every day.
+On the flip side, if I referred my smaller clients to Merrill’s Call Center, then I would get paid, albeit a smaller percentage.

-I live in the Midwest, in a small town with a population of 30,000, and I have several clients even to this day that have less than $100,000 with me, and I’m more than happy to work with them.
+I live in the Midwest, in a small town with a population of 30,000, and I have several clients, even to this day, that have less than $100,000 with me, and I’m more than happy to work with them.
 These are friends, family members, and individuals that I’ve built personal relationships with, and the thought of having to turn them over to a call center totally turned me off.

 Still, the upfront check and the financial security that I felt it would give me and my family was impossible to ignore.
 In my mind, I wanted to go.
 As I mentioned, Merrill wasn’t so much as interested in me as they were the other advisor they were recruiting; I was just along for the ride.
-Oh what a ride it was….
+Oh, what a ride it was…

-After a few weeks of deliberating what was a major decision for the both of us, the advisor I was hoping to partner with decided to not pursue Merrill and stay put.
+After a few weeks of deliberating what was a major decision for the both of us, the advisor I was hoping to partner with decided not to pursue Merrill and stay put.

 I felt like how the Cleveland Cavalier fans felt when Lebron James decided to take his talents to South Beach – I was crushed.
 I was thoroughly and utterly depressed.